 Winchester over-and-under shotguns you find on the secondhand market today will fall into two main families – those which are part of the famous 101 family, and those which are not.
 Mike George investigates.

-It’s my opinion that the 101 over-and-under was one of the finest-handling shotguns ever created.
+I think that the 101 over-and-under was one of the finest-handling shotguns ever created.
 It was introduced as a 12-bore in 1963, and the smaller gauges of 20 and 28-bore and .410 came three years later.
 However these were never really taken up by shooters in the UK.

 1966 saw the appearance of Winchester Magnum field models, plus skeet and trap models.